exakat/exakat-docs/Reference/Rulesets.rst

 * :ref:`self-using-trait`
 * :ref:`useless-type-check`

-.. _lintbutwontexec:
+.. _ruleset-lintbutwontexec:

 LintButWontExec
 +++++++++++++++

 This ruleset focuses on PHP code that lint (php -l), but that will not run.
 As such, this ruleset tries to go further than PHP, by connecting files, just like during execution.

-Total : 32 analysis
+Total : 33 analysis

 * :ref:`final-class-usage`
 * :ref:`final-methods-usage`